qasimmahmood95/playwright-web-automation-ts/README.md

     I'm following how [the Playwright docs](https://playwright.dev/docs/pom) recommed implementing POM.
 That is, I have all my locators in a constructor in a Page file

     I then created separate functions to interact with each locator.
-This isn't strictly necessary, but I find this abstraction makes for much nicer-looking and readable tests
+This isn't strictly necessary, but I find this abstraction makes for much nicer-looking and more readable tests

 3. HTML Report